MSSputnik/s3scripts/README.md

 # s3scripts
-Simple scripts to interact with a S3 bucket
+Simple scripts to interact with a bucket (AWS or Google Cloud)

 ## Objective
 The purpose of this scripts is to have unique commands to interact with your software repository independed of the repository implementation.